Skedulo/tekh-github-action/README.md

 * `url` The url of the helm repository containing the chart
 * `values` - path to a values file to use - defaults to none
 * `additional` - additional arguments to pass to helm - defaults to none
+* `ignore` - comma-separated list of words to ignore when considering whether a repo has changed.
+For example, helm.sh/chart,checksum/ to ignore non-functional chart version bumps - defaults to none
 * `update_documentation` - whether to update the documentation - defaults to false
 * `documentation_file` - file to update - defaults to README.md
 * `working_directory` - path in which to run tekh - defaults to /github/workspace